 Soon after the campaign was publicized, prominent Wikipedians criticised the scheme.

-The Wikimedia Foundation released a statement asserting that North Face and the ad agency behind the campaign, Leo Burnett Tailor Made, had “unethically manipulated Wikipedia” and “risked your trust in our mission for a short-lived marketing stunt.”
+The Wikimedia Foundation released a statement asserting that North Face and the advertising agency in Brisbane behind the campaign, Leo Burnett Tailor Made, had “unethically manipulated Wikipedia” and “risked your trust in our mission for a short-lived marketing stunt.”

 “Wikipedia and the Wikimedia Foundation did not collaborate on this stunt, as The North Face falsely claims,” the statement read.
 “When The North Face exploits the trust you have in Wikipedia to sell you more clothes, you should be angry.”